s3dp/4D-Simulator/README.md

 We implemented the position transformation, model information, and collision detection of the model using Parasolid, a geometric kernel used in NX.
 The .csv file that the user uses as the data of the kinetic component is displayed graphically through the Chart Directory.

-# How to Install
-Reference to "install guide.pdf"

 # Unzip and Decryption
 We will send your name, organization and email to the following email, and you will be given a password to unzip it.